kelceydamage/raspi/task_engine/README.md

 To test Task Engine simply run the `start_engine.py` utility.

 Run the sim_client to have Task Engine complete 10,000 sums.
+## Interaction v0.1
+Task Engine operates on port `9999`.
+This will be configurable but is recommended as specification.

 ## Mesage Specification v0.1
 Below are the initial specifications for structuring messages.
 These are subject to revision.